How we can help your business makes its money transfers to and from Germany

 What are the major industries in Germany?

 Mittelstand companies are equivalent to UK SMEs; the classification includes any company with less than 500 employees and therefore may relate to many expats starting a business in Germany.
 One of the reason that these companies are high profile in Germany is because there are many global leaders due to specialisation.
 A sense of the scale and importance can be seen in the numbers – less than 30 of the 500 biggest companies across the globe are located in Germany, but 48% of small world market leaders in specialist markets are German in origin.

 What is the corporate tax rate in Germany?

 The corporate tax rate for Germany is 15% but business tax in Germany is made up of several component parts.
 A solidarity surcharge of 5.5% is levied in corporate income tax and a municipal surcharge which ranges from 14% to 17% depending on the district.
 This brings the combined rate of tax roughly between 30% and 33%.
 This is levied on profits from business revenue, investments and the sale of assets.

 If your company is based in Germany, the tax applies to worldwide profits but if you’re opening a German branch of your business, you are only liable for taxation on activities and profits relating to activities in Germany.
 It’s worth investing in a tax specialist in-country because there are specific accounting rules that apply.
 One of the key points is that books must be kept on an accrual basis, and profits are calculated using the net worth comparison message, meaning they are determined as the difference between net assets at the end of the previous year and net assets at the end of the current year.
 Capital contributions are tax-free and withdrawals must be financed out of taxable income.

 In many cases, the commercial and tax balance sheets are likely to be identical but if there are any differences, companies are required to prepare both a commercial balance sheet (Handelsbilanz) and a tax balance sheet (Steuerbilanz) or an appendix added to a single balance sheet.
-When it comes to payments, companies must file by the deadline on 31st May for the previous year with most paying quarterly on an advanced basis on 10 March, 10 June, 10 September and 10 December.
+When it comes to payments, companies must file their corporate taxes by the deadline on 31st May for the previous year with most paying quarterly on an advanced basis on 10 March, 10 June, 10 September and 10 December.

 In some areas, red tape can pose a significant challenge when doing business in Germany.
 If you’re just starting out and have purchased office space, allow roughly 40 days for the registration of property.
 You will require an extract from the Land Registry and a notarised transfer agreement to obtain a waiver of pre-emption rights and after this, confirmation that transfer tax has been paid.
 Building permits and obtaining utilities can also be lengthy procedures, with the exception of gaining electricity, which takes just 17 days compared to the OECD average of 98 days.